tonyzhao-jt/LLMPQ-vLLM/README.md

-Here is a polished version of your README:

 # LLMPQ-vLLM
 ================

 LLMPQ with vLLM backend.
-The backend acts as a hack to allow vLLM serving to be piplining heterogenous and precision (quantization) heterogenous.
+The backend acts as a hack to allow vLLM serving to be piplining heterogenous and precision (quantization) heterogenous （mixed precision）.

 ## Installation
 ---------------